vtos/moodle-mod_adaptivequiz/README.md

 and is still in progress.
 The automated tests coverage is crucial for the forked codebase to ensure future changes will not break what's working already.

+A new feature was added - students may view ability estimation for their attempts, but only in case the activity setting allows for it.

 Further support and development of the plugin to be expected.

 [3]: http://www.middlebury.edu/